 Removing the electrical or fuel source contained within equipment will ensure the fire isn’t continuing to be fed.
 Fire suppression systems eliminate the fuel source quickly, limiting any damage.

 Fire suppression systems can be installed in almost any area and are most suited to environments such as data centres, archive rooms and server stores.

-- Tested and compliant: fire suppression systems are tested in laboratory settings to ensure they work efficiently to extinguish a faire.
+Fire suppression systems are tested in laboratory settings to ensure they work efficiently to extinguish a fire.
 All of our systems are also designed to be compliant with industry regulations.

 A gaseous fire suppression system extinguishes a fire through releasing an agent.
 This agent works by either reducing the oxygen levels in the area, reducing the chemical reaction within the atmosphere or cooling the fire enough so it dissipates.

-Novec 1230 suppression systems are environmentally friendly, andboth Noves 1230 and FM200 are safe to use in areas where personnel are present.
+Novec 1230 suppression systems are environmentally friendly and both the Noves 1230 and FM200 are safe to use in areas where personnel are present.